NGadeyne/NGadeyne/README.md

 Hey there! 👋

-I'm Nicolas from France, living in Arcachon 🏖, Vue.JS developper and Project Manager.
+I'm Nicolas from France, living in Arcachon 🏖, Project Manager and Vue.JS developper.

 Actually: